IrinaPeshko/nodejs2024Q1-service/README.md

 npm run format
 ```

-### Debugging in VSCode

-Press <kbd>F5</kbd> to debug.

-For more information, visit: https://code.visualstudio.com/docs/editor/debugging

-## Additional Setup Instructions

-### Creating `.env` File
-Before running the application, ensure you have a `.env` file set up in your project root.
-You can create this file by copying the `.env.example` provided in the repository and modifying it to suit your environment.

 ### Running Tests in a Separate Terminal
 Tests are an essential part of this application.
 To run tests while the application is running, open a new terminal window and execute the test commands.
 This allows you to run tests without interrupting the application's runtime.

 ### OpenAPI Documentation
 The application is documented using OpenAPI.
 You can access the documentation by navigating to `http://localhost:4000/doc/` in your web browser after starting the application.

-### Debugging
-For debugging in Visual Studio Code, you can use the integrated debugger.
-Just press <kbd>F5</kbd> to start debugging.

-Remember to check the `package.json` file for other scripts that might be useful in development or production environments.